Poliklot/form-father/docs/en/README.md

 - **scrollToFirstErroredInput**: Whether to scroll to the first input with an error.
 Defaults to `true`.
 - **customTypeError**: Custom error type.
 - **loaderColor**: Color of the loader in the submit button.
+- **logging**: Specifies whether to log data to the console.
+Defaults to false.

 ## Methods